-- (1) A person to whom clauses 5 to 16 applies and who is also required to comply with clause 6(7) of the Workplace Directions (the records requirement) must: - (a) comply with the records requirement by requiring all persons who attend the venue to record their visit to the venue using a prescribed electronic recordkeeping method by means of a mobile phone or other device at the time the person enters the premises; and - Note: a person will not be subject to a penalty pursuant to section 203 of the PHW Act for failing to comply with this clause provided that they comply with the records requirement. - (b) make reasonable efforts to ensure that persons required to record their visit in accordance with subclause (1)(a) can do so even where they do not have access to a personal mobile phone or other device that enables them to do so. - Note: compliance with subclause (1)(b) should include making a terminal (e.g. a tablet or other device) available for persons to register their contact details electronically and staff available to provide assistance to persons to register their contact details electronically. - (2) Despite subclause (1), a person to whom clause 12 (accommodation facilities) applies is only required to comply with subclause (1) in respect of a person who: - (a) is a visitor to the accommodation facilities; and - (b) spends more than 15 minutes in a communal or shared accommodation space. - (3) If a person to whom subclause (1) applies is unable to comply with subclause (1) because of an access issue that prevents the prescribed electronic record-keeping method from operating, then the person must use an alternative record-keeping method to comply with the records requirement.
+- (1) A person to whom clauses 5 to 16 applies and who is also required to comply with clause 6(7) of the Workplace Directions (the records requirement) must: - (a) comply with the records requirement by requiring all persons who attend the venue to record their visit to the venue using a prescribed electronic record-keeping method by means of a mobile phone or other device at the time the person enters the premises; and

+Note: a person will not be subject to a penalty pursuant to section 203 of the PHW Act for failing to comply with subclause (1)(a) or (1)(b) provided that they comply with the records requirement.

+(b) make reasonable efforts to ensure that a person required to record their visit to the venue pursuant to subclause (a) can do so using a prescribed electronic recording-keeping method even where they do not have access to a personal mobile phone or other device that enables them to do so.

+Note: compliance with subclause (1)(b) could include making a terminal (e.g. a tablet or other device) available for persons to register their contact details via a prescribed electronic recording-keeping method and staff available to provide assistance to persons to do so.

+- (2) Where: - (a) it is not reasonably practicable for a person to record their visit to a venue using a prescribed electronic recording-keeping method, or - (b) there is an access issue that prevents the prescribed electronic record-keeping method from operating;

+then a person to whom subclause (1) applies must use an alternative record-keeping method to comply with the records requirement.

+Example 1: worshippers wishing to attend a synagogue on the Sabbath who are prohibited from using the prescribed electronic record-keeping method during the Sabbath could pre-register their details with the synagogue, with the details recorded and stored by the synagogue electronically.

+Example 2: where a venue has no internet coverage, such as in a remote location, manual records could be kept and stored electronically by the venue.

+- (3) Despite subclause (1), a person to whom clause 12 (accommodation facilities) applies is only required to comply with subclause (1) in respect of a person who: - (a) is a visitor to the accommodation facilities; and - (b) spends more than 15 minutes in a communal or shared accommodation space.